Diary of a Youth Ranger

 Youth Ranger Emily in Hardwick Wood

-New Young People's Forum member Emily describes some of the activities she has taken part in whilst part of the Cambourne Area Youth Rangers.
+New Young People's Forum member Emily tells us about (and illustrates!) some of the activities she has taken part in, including as a member of the Cambourne Area Youth Rangers.

 Bat patrol

 We went out late in the evening, coats up to our necks with some bat detectors.
-They work by picking up frequencies that we normally wouldn’t hear.
-To the lake we went to find some bats, Daubenton’s bats I believe.
+These work by picking up frequencies that we normally wouldn’t hear and making them audible for our ears.
+To the lake we went to find some bats, hoping to hear some Daubenton's bats.
 On the way, we learned what bats actually sound like (or at least what they sound like through the detectors).
-Turns out bats sound like a strange hybrid of water droplets on a window and… farts?
+Turns out they sound like a strange hybrid of water droplets on a window and… farts?

 All in all, it was an enjoyable activity, and I learned a lot about nature’s sky puppies.